 The 1950s saw rapid growth.
 In 1955, NBC signed a groundbreaking deal with the NFL worth $100,000 per season, granting the network the air rights to every league game.
 Around this time, the network began broadcasting from various sports venues using mobile television stations.

-In 1964, the network began airing AFL games, investing heavily in football broadcast technology, including multi-camera setups and slow-motion replays.
+In 1964, the network began airing AFL games and invested heavily in football broadcast technology, including multi-camera setups and slow-motion replays.
 This period also saw the formation of a renowned commentary team led by Curt Gowdy.

 The 1970s marked the expansion of sports coverage.
 In 1972, the network secured broadcast rights for NHL games and signed a deal with the Wimbledon Championships in 1979.
 The introduction of on-screen graphics greatly enhanced the viewer experience during this era.

-The 1980s became one of the broadcaster’s most successful periods.
+The 1980s were among the broadcaster’s most successful periods.
 A record-breaking audience tuned in to watch the “Miracle on Ice,” in which the U.S. hockey team defeated the USSR at the 1980 Olympics.
-1985, the network secured a five-year NFL contract worth $2.5 billion.
+In 1985, the network secured a five-year NFL contract worth $2.5 billion.

-1989, the broadcaster acquired the rights to NBA games for $600 million.
-Marv Albert and Magic Johnson became one of basketball broadcasts’ most popular commentary teams.
+In 1989, the broadcaster acquired the rights to NBA games for $600 million.
+Marv Albert and Magic Johnson became one of the most popular commentary teams in basketball broadcasting.

 In the 1990s, technological advancements continued as it became the first to use computer graphics to analyze game events.
 A 1991 deal with Notre Dame Football expanded its involvement in college sports.